AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Welcome Note

 Greetings financial advisors, hope you are doing well!
-We would like to thank you for your services all these years.
-Your hard work has not gone unnoticed!
+Thank you for trying out our product and we look forward to supercharging your client management workflow.
 Particularly, we have observed that you may be facing issues in the following aspects:
 * **Client Engagement Tracking**: Difficulty in monitoring the service history of a large, diverse client base to ensure satisfaction.
 * **Appointment Management**: Significant time and effort spent on scheduling and remembering appointments.
 * **Document Accessibility**: Challenges in promptly recalling or locating specific customer portfolio documents.

-Thus, we have specially developed _FApro_ to aid you in your everyday tasks so that you are able to spend more time fostering **meaningful relationships** and providing **personalized service**.
+_FApro_ is specially developed  to aid you in your everyday tasks so that you are able to spend more time fostering **meaningful relationships** and providing **personalized service**.

 You may refer to the [Product Information](#product-information) section to find out more about _FApro_.
 If you are keen to use our product, we have a [Quick Start](#quick-start) dedicated to help you get started with ease.
 We hope you enjoy using _FApro_!